Limit linear series and ranks of multiplication maps: The case of cubics

 We then get $T(\vec{\delta})$ as follows.

 The highlighted entries show $T_w(\vec{\delta})$ for

 As in the $r=4$ case, this is not unimaginative, but it is steady with respect to $T_w(\vec{\delta})$.

-Now, first observe that the first, fourth, $17$th, $24$th, $25$th and $26$th columns can have all their rows dropped using Rule (iii), and the $18$th column can have its rows dropped with Rule (ii).
+Now, first observe that the first, fourth, $17$th, $24$th, $25$th and $26$th columns can have all their rows dropped using Lemma \ref{rulesii-v}(b), and the $18$th column can have its rows dropped with Lemma \ref{rulesii-v}(a).
 We can then drop the remaining row in the third column, and then the remaining row in the second column.
 Likewise, we can drop the two remaining rows in the $23$rd column.
 Next, in the $22$nd column we have the rows $(2,4,5)$, $(3,3,5)$ and $(4,4,4)$ remaining, with $\delta_{22}=4$.
-Then by Rule (v) with $j=5$ we can drop the $(4,4,4)$ row, and then by Rule (iv) the two remaining rows.
-We again use Rule (iv) to drop the two remaining rows in the $21$st column, and then again in the $20$th column, and then the $19$th column (recalling that we have already dropped the rows in the $18$th column).
+Then by Lemma \ref{rulesii-v}(d) with $j=5$ we can drop the $(4,4,4)$ row, and then by Lemma \ref{rulesii-v}(c) the two remaining rows.
+We again use Lemma \ref{rulesii-v}(c) to drop the two remaining rows in the $21$st column, and then again in the $20$th column, and then the $19$th column (recalling that we have already dropped the rows in the $18$th column).
 Thus, it remains to consider the rows which only appear in the fifth through $16$th columns.